ansys/pyprimemesh/doc/source/user_guide/lucid.rst

 Remesh surface using the Lucid module
 -------------------------------------

-This code shows how to replicate the preceding surface mesh results by remeshing the surface using the Lucid module:
+This code shows how to remesh the surface using the Lucid module:

 .. code-block:: python